Contents

 - Choose a TOC style.

-Readers who are blind or who have low vision rely on a concise yet clear title to summarise PDF documents.
+Readers who are blind or who have low vision rely on document metadata such as the document title and author.
+The title is the first element a screen reader announces when it opens a document.
 This is also useful for search engine optimisation.

 Technique